 Sassafras, Paddington: As far as dog-friendly bars and cafes go, Sassafras has all bases covered.
 Your fur-babies are more than welcome to join you here in the large backyard garden area.
-There’s no shortage of dog treats and the menu for people is an absolute delight.
 Day or night, this is a prime locale for dog-lovers.

 The Scratch Bar, Milton: BYO dogs and food is a pretty sweet deal, and that’s exactly what you get to do at The Scratch.
 This Milton bar’s extremely lax pooch policy is a heckin’ godsend – bring your furry friends along to keep you company as you sip on regularly rotating craft brews.

 Mickle Pickle, Tingalpa: Conveniently located 300 metres away from a dog park, Mickle Pickle is a ray of breakfast and brunch sunshine.
-The astro-turfed outdoor area has plenty of hitching posts and water bowls for pups, and the staff will happy partake in cuddles and tummy scratches for all four-legged patrons.
-There are also heaps of toys to play with (for less furry and more human children).
+The astro-turfed outdoor area has plenty of hitching posts and water bowls for pups, and the staff will happily partake in cuddles and tummy scratches for all four-legged patrons.

 The Gardens Club, Brisbane City: Tucked away in the City Botanic Gardens near the Riverstage, the outdoor area of The Gardens Club is always teeming with pooches.
 There’s plenty of space on the terrace and in the courtyard for dogs of all sizes, with the added bonus of the Gardens at your doorstep for pre- or post-brunch walkies.